MicrosoftDocs/defender-docs/defender-endpoint/advanced-features.md

 You'll have access to upcoming features, which you can provide feedback on to help improve the overall experience before features are generally available.

+> [!NOTE]
+> If you already have preview features turned on, manage your settings from the main Defender XDR settings.
+For more information, see [Microsoft Defender XDR preview features](../defender-xdr/preview.md).

 ## Download quarantined files

 Backup quarantined files in a secure and compliant location so they can be downloaded directly from quarantine.
 The **Download file** button will always be available in the file page.
 This setting is turned on by default.
 [Learn more about requirements](respond-file-alerts.md#download-quarantined-files)